MarikenvdVelden/goingnegative/README.md

-# When the cat’s away, the mice will play.
-How journalistic control influences political parties' decision to go negative
+# When the Cat’s Away, the Mice will Play?
+How Journalistic Intervention Influences Political Parties' Decision to Go Negative

-Data &amp; Analysis Compendium for the _When the cat’s away, the mice will play.
-How journalistic control influences political parties' decision to go negative_ paper.
+Data &amp; Analysis Compendium for the _When the Cat’s Away, the Mice will Play?
+How Journalistic Intervention Influences Political Parties' Decision to Go Negative_ paper.
 No ethical approval was required for this study.

 ## Draft